 - 1. Full name

-- 2. Residential address (including country of residence)
+- 2. Residential address (including country of residence) or Date of Birth, and

 - 3. Date of Birth, and

-- 4. Country of citizenship
+- 34. Country of citizenship

 Options for documentary verification:

 - 1. A government-issued ID with a photo showing their name and either their:

 - a.
 Current residential address, or

 - b.
 Date of Birth.